Orthoclase: Formation and subtypes

-Uses
+Applications

 Together with the other potassium feldspars, orthoclase is a common raw material for the manufacture of some glasses and some ceramics such as porcelain, and as a constituent of scouring powder.

-Some intergrowths of orthoclase and albite have an attractive pale luster and are called moonstone when used in jewellery.
+Some intergrowths of orthoclase and albite have an attractive pale luster and are called moonstone when used in jewelry.
 Most moonstones are translucent and white, although grey and peach-colored varieties also occur.
 In gemology, their luster is called adularescence and is typically described as creamy or silvery white with a "billowy" quality.
 It is the state gem of Florida.

 The gemstone commonly called rainbow moonstone is more properly a colorless form of labradorite and can be distinguished from "true" moonstone by its greater transparency and play of color, although their value and durability do not greatly differ.

 Orthoclase is one of the ten defining minerals of the Mohs scale of mineral hardness, on which it is listed as having a hardness of 6.

-NASA's Curiosity Rover discovery of high levels of orthoclase in Martian sandstones suggested that some Martian rocks may have experienced complex geological processing, such as repeated melting.
+NASA's Curiosity rover discovery of high levels of orthoclase in Martian sandstones suggested that some Martian rocks may have experienced complex geological processing, such as repeated melting.